MrJoosh/flask-tutorial/README.md

+# Flask Tuotorial
-# Repository for the code from "The Flask Mega Tutorial" by Miguel Grinberg
+Repository for the code from "The Flask Mega Tutorial" by Miguel Grinberg